CNAG-Biomedical-Informatics/omop-csv-validator/docs-site/docs/user-guide/use-from-python.md

 # Use from Python

-Python integration means calling the same CLI with `--json` and parsing the result with the standard `json` module.
+Call the CLI with `--json` and parse stdout with Python's standard `json` module.
+No Perl-to-Python bridge is required.

-Use this page when a Python script, notebook, or pipeline needs to make decisions from the validation result.

-## Why this is the recommended path

-- no Perl-to-Python bridge is required
-- the validator keeps one stable machine-readable output format
-- the same command works in scripts, notebooks, and pipelines

 ## Minimal example